Read Philosopher Club Membership with voice, context, and method in the same frame.

 Prompt 3: Write a short essay on what it takes to become a “practical” philosopher.

-Read the section as a small map: Engaging with Real-World Issues, Interdisciplinary Approach, and Accessibility and Communication should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Engaging with Real-World Issues, Interdisciplinary Approach, and Accessibility and Communication should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

-Keep Engaging with Real-World Issues distinct from Interdisciplinary Approach: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Engaging with Real-World Issues distinct from Interdisciplinary Approach: the page gets thinner when everything collapses into one respectful blur.

 1. Engaging with Real-World Issues: At the heart of practical philosophy is a commitment to addressing pressing real-world issues.